Josh McNary

 Joshua Aaron McNary (born April 10, 1988) is an American former professional football player who was a linebacker in the National Football League (NFL).
 He played college football for the Army Black Knights, and signed with the Indianapolis Colts as an undrafted free agent in 2013.

-High school career
+Early life

 McNary played football at Clear Lake High School in Houston.
 Going into his senior season the team was short on defensive linemen and he was a backup strong safety.
 With the defensive line coach, Michael Boone, looking for athletic players to fill the positions that were open, he asked to work with McNary and converted him to nose guard.
 McNary was an all-district selection for the nose guard position.
 Even though he led the team in sacks, he was not offered any scholarships because he only played defensive line for one season and lacked the ideal size for the college level.